 Disinfect Areas Used by the Sick Employee

 The CDC recommends the following practices (among others):

 - Close off areas used by the person who is sick for 24 hours, if possible.

 - Open outside doors and windows to increase air circulation in the area.

 - Clean and disinfect areas and items used by the person who is sick (their workstation, bathrooms, common areas, tablets, touch screens, keyboard, registers).
 Wait as long as possible before cleaning and disinfecting.

 - If it has been seven days or more since the person who is sick was in the workplace, additional cleaning and disinfection is not necessary.

 For more detailed instructions on cleaning and disinfecting the workplace after someone is diagnosed, and lots of great general guidance, see the CDC’s Guidance for Business and Employers.
 Calling your local or state health authority is recommended as well.

 Determine When an Employee Can Return to Work

 Sick employees should work with their healthcare providers to determine when to return to the workplace.
-Generally, an employee will be okay to return when at least 24 hours have passed since the resolution of fever without the use of medication, and other symptoms have improved, and at least 10 days have passed since symptoms first appeared or since the positive test result, if the employee is asymptomatic.
+Generally, an employee will be okay to return when at least 24 hours have passed since the resolution of fever without the use of medication, and other symptoms have improved, and at least 10 days have passed since symptoms first appeared or since the positive test result, if the employee is asymptomatic.< Back